n2cms/n2cms/docs/n2_readme.txt

   shared hosting providers).
 * MultipleDomains: How to run a single N2 installation with multiple domains
 * Mvc: Integration with the ASP.NET MVC framework
-* Old\Globalization: This example is deprecated.
-There is a new globalization approach.
 * Parts: Bare minimum project using "parts", i.e. drag'n'drop components on a page.
 * MinimalVisualBasic: Very simple web site in Visual Basic.
 This project includes